Please see our Cave Tours page for information on how to prepare for your visit.

-A 63-entry birding list is available upon request at the Front desk of the Discovery Center.
-The close proximity of the canyons and arroyos of the Whetstone Mountains, Sonoran and Chihuahuan Desert terrain and the riparian areas of the San Pedro River creates an unique opportunity to see species found in each of these habitats.
-One of the most common birds seen in the park is the large, dark Raven that may present a nuisance when food is left unattended in the picnic or camping areas.
+The close proximity of the canyons and arroyos of the Whetstone Mountains, Sonoran and Chihuahuan Desert terrain and the riparian areas of the San Pedro River creates a unique opportunity to see species found in each of these habitats.
+One of the most common birds seen in the park is the large, dark raven that may present a nuisance when food is left unattended in the picnic or camping areas.
 Hummingbirds from around the country converge on Southeastern Arizona during their migratory travels and many may be seen year round in the Hummingbird Garden.

 Lizards are commonly seen scurrying among the rocks or up a tree trunk.
-Slow moving Gila Monsters, plodding tortoises and racing Coach Whips may be observed in season.
-Caution should be taken in warm months not to disturb the several species of rattlesnakes here.
-To ensure your safety: keep a respectful distance, remain on trails, avoid overgrown areas, use a light to check the warm roadways after dark and keep pets restrained.
+Slow moving Gila monsters, plodding tortoises, and racing coach whips may be observed in season.
+Caution should be taken in warm months so as not to disturb the several species of rattlesnakes here.
+To ensure your safety: keep a respectful distance, remain on trails, avoid overgrown areas, use a light to check the warm roadways after dark, and keep pets restrained.
 This should prevent any contact with these important but potentially dangerous desert dwellers.

-Mountain Lions range throughout the Whetstone Mountains and precautions should be taken when in camp or on the trail.
-Coyotes or Gray Foxes represent the canine species of the park.
-These animals are seldom seen but since these animal are predators, pets should not be left unattended outdoors, especially at night.
+Mountain lions range throughout the Whetstone Mountains and precautions should be taken when in camp or on the trail.
+Coyotes or gray foxes represent the canine species of the park.
+These animals are seldom seen but since these animals are predators, pets should not be left unattended outdoors, especially at night.
 Skunks, raccoons, coatimundi, and ringtail cats may present a night time nuisance if food is left unsecured in the camp areas.
-Jackrabbits, cottontails, squirrels, javelinas and deer may be seen wandering through the park.
+Jackrabbits, cottontails, squirrels, javelina and coues whitetail deer may be seen wandering through the park or while using the trails.
 Of course, bats are also an important element of the cave and park habitat.
-Common Cave bats (Myotis velifer) exit the cave each night during summer months to feed while the maternity colony occupies the Big Room from mid April to mid October.
-Pallid bats often occupy overhangs on buildings and bridges, Mexican Free Tail bats chase flying insects and Long Nosed bats come to feed from the local Agave species at night.
+Common cave bats (Myotis velifer) exit the cave each night during summer months to feed while the maternity colony occupies the Big Room from mid April to mid October.
+Pallid bats often occupy overhangs on buildings and bridges, Mexican free tail bats chase flying insects and long nosed bats come to feed from the local agave species at night.